thomasflorentin/softech/htdocs/wp-content/plugins/updraftplus/readme.txt

 3. Take a backup

-4. Restoring from a backup
+4. Choose which components to restore

+5. Restoration shows as successful

+6. To migrate, first click 'Database', 'Plugins' etc. to download these backups to your local machine.

+7. On the destination site, 'upload backup files' from the source site to restore and migrate to the new destination.

 == License ==

-    Copyright 2011-20 David Anderson
+    Copyright 2011-24 David Anderson

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by